 One of the advantages of wget is that it can be customised to mimic human interaction with a website, minimising the possibility of the administrator of the website being alerted to the investigation.
 Another is that Wget can be scheduled as a "cron job" which is a scheduled task that runs automatically at specific intervals.
 As the original website is preserved, it can be analysed using trafficking indicators.
 Wget is robust and automatically starts downloading the file from where it was left.
-This may be particularly useful in the event of network failure.
-However, as with many of these programmes, it requires specialist technical knowledge.
+This may be

-458 Graham M. (2021) 'Tips for Using the Internet Archive's Wayback Machine in Your Next Investigation' (May 5)
+Graham M. (2021) 'Tips for Using the Internet Archive's Wayback Machine in Your Next Investigation' (May 5)